Mabel Fuller Blodgett

-Mabel Fuller Blodgett (1869 – 1959) was a novelist and writer of children's books.
+Mabel Fuller Blodgett (1869–1959) was a novelist and writer of children's books.

 Biography

-Born on April 10, 1869, as Mabel Louise Fuller in Bangor, Maine, she was the daughter of Mr. and Mrs. Ransom B. Fuller.
+Born on April 10, 1869, as Mabel Louise Fuller in Bangor, Maine, she was the daughter of Ransom Burritt Fuller and Louise White.
 Her father became the president of two insurance companies in Boston.
 She graduated from the Sacred Heart Convent at Elmhurst in Providence, Rhode Island, and wrote her first novel At the Queen’s Mercy (1897) at the age of 19.
 Her subsequent works include: